shiva1998-R/DesktopAssistant/README.md

 - Opening multiple desktop applications in one click
 - Play music from local folders

 Voice assistant feature interacts with the user to provide responses to the requests user queries.
-This may include news, jokes, music, wikipedia information about a famous personality etc., Saying "exit" with quit the Voice Assistant.
+This may include news, jokes, music, wikipedia information about a famous personality etc., Saying "exit" will quit the Voice Assistant.

 **How to run the app locally?**

-Run src/main.py python file to start the app.
-To install python dependencies in your local system, use
+First install python dependencies in your local system, use
 ```
 pip install -r requirements.txt
 ```
+Then run src/main.py python file to start the app.

 When user runs app for the first time, the program asks for location of music files and app executables in the filesystem.
-These get stored at "C://Desktop Assistant/" folder, so that the app can use from next time onwards.
+These paths get stored at "C://Desktop Assistant/" folder, so that the app can use from next time onwards.
 Here are some screenshots of the app asking for those locations:

 ![app](./assets/music_location.png)